 Here are the main elements of the new “slot-based” system.
 Ironman is expected to release “the fine print” on the new system after the end of 2018 qualifying, but I don’t expect any significant differences to the elements outlined in this post.

-- Some races will have an additional two “floating” slots, each of the Regional Championships and about five other Ironman races.
-These floating slots will be proportionally allocated to the male and female Pros based on the number of starters (see example below).
+- Some races will have an additional two “unassigned” slots, each of the Regional Championships and about five other Ironman races.
+These slots will be proportionally allocated to the male and female Pros based on the number of starters (see example below).

 - There will also be Automatic Qualifiers (subject to validation by finishing an Ironman in the qualifying season): As under the existing KPR system, Kona winners will receive a five-year exemption, in addition there will be a one-year exemption for the 70.3 Champions and the other podium finishers in Kona.